Link Menu Expand (external link) Document Search Copy Copied

 You will need to remove the account, add the Owner role or custom role, and then re-add the account.

-To enable “Users can register applications” you can find this setting under:
+To enable “Users can register applications” globally you can find this setting here in EntraID: EntraID > Manage -> User Settings > Users can register application toggle.

 Custom Role Creation and Assignment

 As the documentation states you can also create a custom role with minimal permissions if you do not wish to use the Owner role.
-However, this still assigned the Azure AD Application the Contributor role and Key Vault Crypto User role.
-If that is not acceptable you will need to create an Azure AD Application manually (see below).
+However, this still assigns the Contributor and Key Vault Crypto User roles to the EntraID Application.

 The specific permissions for the custom role are: